thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain.md

 The user needs to stop the node before starting the process of importing the blocks.

 > [!TIP]
-> You can find more details about importing from blockchain by the link below.
+> Please follow the steps for to import from blockchain by the link below.

 {% prettylink link="../waves-full-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md" %} Import From Blockchain {% endprettylink %}